GSA/digitalgov.gov/content/topics/analytics/_index.md

 # Topic Title
 title: "Analytics"
-deck: "Measure and plan your site performance with analytics best practices and tools"
+deck: "Measure and plan your site performance with analytics best practices and tools."

 summary: "Web analytics provide valuable insights into how users interact with a website.
 Use the data gained from web analytics to identify areas for improvement and make data-driven decisions.
 This can lead to a more user-friendly and engaging website, which can enhance trust and overall site performance."